Sounds pretty bad, doesn't it? I'm a homeowner with an interest in growing trees and shrubs.

 body of evidence describing it, such as a detailed list of disease symptoms, fungicides that treat it, pictures

-of the spores that propagate it, and pictures of the damage it does (both internally and externally).
-Furthermore,
+of the fruiting bodies that propagate it, and pictures of the damage it does (both internally and externally).

 The tools I used are those available to the average person.
 Because of that, all the picture data presented